molofgarb/ytdl-GUI/planned_changes.md

 - fix bug where new download started within 5 seconds of previous download

 - update readme for current version
+- keep track of version number and date in info box

 - save preferred configuration